-3CS meets the need for a national academic conference that focuses exclusively on cybersecurity education at the community college level.
-3CS provides a forum for community college faculty and leadership to share new initiatives, model courses and programs, and best practices.
+3CS meets the need for a national academic conference that focuses on cybersecurity education at the community college level.
+3CS provides a forum for community college faculty and leadership to share new initiatives, model courses and programs, and effective practices.

 The National CyberWatch Center has model cybersecurity curricula available, including multiple degree and certificate programs.
 The National CyberWatch Center also examines and responds to cybersecurity curricular issues of interest to the larger security community.